 As Matt, I want to be able to checkout quickly

-For starters, a designer or developer needs to know who Matt is.
+For starters, a designer or developer needs to know who Steve is.
 This information is generally stored in a persona document and rarely ever referenced as the project progresses.

 Once they figure out who Matt is, then they can move on with the story.
 Unfortunately, this story lacks any context that was there when it was originally created.
 This could be for any number of reasons, but usually what one person assumed would be known turned out to be unknown.